Traveling To Mexico By Car: Your Complete Guide

 Do You Need Mexico Car Insurance To Drive In Mexico

-Only third party liability (TPL) insurance is required by law in Mexico when operating any vehicle on a federal roadway, any other insurance is optional.
-If you are pulled over without proper insurance coverage, or if you are involved in an accident, you may be fined up to $500,000!
+Only third-party liability (TPL) insurance is required by law in Mexico when operating any vehicle on a federal roadway; any other insurance is optional.
+If you are pulled over without proper insurance coverage or involved in an accident, you may be fined up to $500,000!
 Not only that, but you may be thrown in jail.

-Most U.S. insurance policies will not cover you or your vehicle while you are in Mexico, so make sure to check with your current insurance provider.
+Most U.S. insurance policies will not cover you or your vehicle while in Mexico, so check with your current insurance provider.

 Where To Buy Mexico Vehicle Insurance

-SO PLEASE, make sure to get a dang insurance policy so you are covered in Mexico.
-I don’t care where you get your policy, just make sure you have a policy in order to avoid any potential fines or imprisonment.
-It’s not something worth risking; at least not in my opinion.
+SO PLEASE, get a dang insurance policy so you are covered in Mexico.
+I don’t care where you get your policy.
+Ensure you have a policy to avoid any potential fines or imprisonment.
+It’s not something worth risking, at least not in my opinion.

-You will need to purchase a Mexican insurance policy for the amount of time you will be traveling in Mexico.
-I don’t want you to worry though, getting a Mexican insurance policy is generally quick and easy.
+You will need to purchase a Mexican insurance policy for the time you will be traveling in Mexico.
+I don’t want you to worry; getting a Mexican insurance policy is generally quick and easy.
 You can even ask your current insurer if they have a policy you can purchase for use in Mexico.

 Otherwise, I would personally get insurance through BajaBound Mexican Insurance.
-The reason being is they are the easiest way to get Mexican auto insurance, and you can have a quote supplied instantly after submitting the required information.
+They are the easiest way to get Mexican auto insurance, and you can have a quote supplied instantly after submitting the required information.

-They have been in business for over 20 years, and are also Better Business Bureau (BBB) rated A+ the last time I checked.
-As well, they offer 24/7 customer service, and have some of the best rates you will find, even for the budget traveler.
-I took these screenshots to show you just how simple getting insurance on BajaBound actually is.
+They have been in business for over 20 years and are also rated A+ by the Better Business Bureau the last time I checked.
+As well they offer 24/7 customer service and have some of the best rates you will find, even for the budget traveler.
+I took these screenshots to show you how simple getting insurance on BajaBound is.

-If you don’t get your insurance through BajaBound, at least check out their site, they have some excellent information regarding traveling to Mexico as well.
+If you don’t get your insurance through BajaBound, at least check out their site; they also have some excellent information regarding traveling to Mexico.

 Driving A Rental Vehicle To Mexico

-If you plan on taking a rental vehicle to Mexico, you will first need to find a rental company who allows their vehicles to travel out of country to Mexico.
-As well, you will need to the rental company to provide a letter of permission stating you are able to drive the vehicle to Mexico.
+If you plan on taking a rental vehicle to Mexico, you will first need to find a rental company that allows their vehicles to travel out of the country to Mexico.
+Also, you will need the rental company to provide a letter of permission stating you can drive the vehicle to Mexico.

-There are only a few rental car companies that will even consider allowing you to take their vehicle out of country, and into Mexico.
+Only a few rental car companies will even consider allowing you to take their vehicle out of the country and into Mexico.
 Budget rental car company will allow you to take their vehicle into Mexico but you must sign up for a corporate account; so if you’re not traveling for work, good luck.

-Enterprise however, will let anyone drive their vehicles to Mexico, the only catch is that only certain branches will offer this service.
-Make sure to contact whichever branch you are renting from to confirm they allow travel to Mexico.
+Enterprise, however, will let anyone drive their vehicles to Mexico.
+The only catch is that only certain branches will offer this service.
+Contact whichever branch you are renting from to confirm they allow travel to Mexico.

 Is There A Fee To Enter Mexico By Land

-The fee to enter into Mexico by land or air is approximately $25.00.
-When you purchase your Entry Permit (FMM), this is the entry form you are paying for that allows you entry into Mexico, and is valid for up to 180 days once it is stamped.
+The fee to enter Mexico by land or air is approximately $25.00.
+When you purchase your Entry Permit (FMM), this is the entry form you are paying for that allows you entry into Mexico and is valid for up to 180 days once stamped.
 If you are staying in Mexico for 7 days or less, there is no fee.

 Is It Safe To Travel To Mexico By Car

 Generally, traveling to Mexico by car is considered safe.
-However, I recommend you avoid driving at night if you can in order to avoid potential crime, animal crossings, as well as large pot holes in the roadway.
+However, I recommend you avoid driving at night if you can to avoid potential crime, animal crossings, and large potholes in the roadway.

 When driving in Mexico, it’s important you keep some pesos on you for toll fees.
-As well, carry some extra pesos in case you need to stop somewhere to purchase anything.
-If you stop in a smaller town, they may have out-of-date ATM’s, or even no ATM at all, so it’s best to be prepared and have some extra cash on you.
+Also, carry some extra pesos if you need to stop somewhere to purchase anything.
+If you stop in a smaller town, they may have out-of-date ATMs or even no ATMs, so it’s best to be prepared and have some extra cash on you.

 Prohibited And Restricted Items Not To Bring Back To The U.S.

-The items that CBP prevents you from bringing back into the U.S. are items that may injure community health, public safety, American workers, children, domestic plant and animal life, or those that would defeat our national interests.
+The items that CBP prevents you from bringing back into the U.S. may injure community health, public safety, American workers, children, domestic plant and animal life or those that would defeat our national interests.

-If an item is prohibited, it is something that is forbidden by law to enter into the U.S. Some examples of prohibited items are dangerous toys, bush meat, or a vehicle without proper safety standards.
+If an item is prohibited, it is forbidden by law to enter the U.S. with them.
+Some examples of prohibited items are dangerous toys, bush meat, or a vehicle without proper safety standards.

-If an item is restricted then you need proper licenses or permits from a federal agency before the item is allowed into the U.S. Some examples of restricted items would be certain fruits and vegetables, animal by products, and firearms.
+If an item is restricted, you need proper licenses or permits from a federal agency before the item is allowed into the U.S. Some examples of restricted items would be certain fruits and vegetables, animal by-products, and firearms.

-Overall, driving to Mexico can be quite an experience, especially if it is your first time.
-Being prepared ahead of time, and knowing what to expect will save you a lot of time and hassle when you get to the border.
+Driving to Mexico can be quite an experience, especially if it is your first time.
+Being prepared and knowing what to expect will save you a lot of time and hassle when you get to the border.

-It’s not as bad as you may think though.
+It’s not as bad as you may think, though.
 Over 19 million people travel to Mexico by land every single year.
-So there is no reason to feel alone or even crazy for thinking about driving to Mexico, because it’s actually very common.
+So there is no reason to feel alone or even crazy about driving to Mexico because it’s very common.